NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/4/README.md

 Once completed the participants will have gained a basic understanding of the folllowing aspects of the `software catalog`:

-* Organize and categorize software components effectively within the catalog.
+* Configuring the software catalog.
-* Define and configure services and components within the catalog.
+* Registering APIs and components within the software catalog.
 * Implement metadata, such as labels, descriptions, and versions, for software entities.
+* Extending the software catalog with custom software entities.

 ### 1. Create a kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: